akshayc11/blog/index.md

 Here, I will be trying to organize my thoughts about various things, some personal, some educational, some purely miscellaneous and random

 Feel free to explore.
-If you find any discrepancies, or have any commments / opinions, please shoot off an email to [blog@akshayc.com](mailto:blog@akshayc.com).
+If you find any discrepancies, or have any comments / opinions, please shoot off an email to [blog@akshayc.com](mailto:blog@akshayc.com).